-In the case of early career teachers (ECTs), the relevant body must determine the teacher's performance and any pay recommendation by means of the statutory induction process set out in the Education (Induction Arrangements for School Teachers) (England) Regulations 2012(8).
-The relevant body must also ensure that ECTs are not negatively affected by the extension of the induction period from one to two years.
-This change does not prevent a school from awarding pay progression to ECTs at the end of the first year.
+- Pay progression must be awarded unless a teacher is in formal capability proceedings. - In the case of early career teachers (ECTs), the school will determine the teacher's performance and any pay recommendation by means of the statutory induction process set out in the Education (Induction Arrangements for School Teachers) (England) Regulations 2012.
+The school will ensure that ECTs are not negatively affected by the extension of the induction period from one to two years.
+This does not prevent a school from awarding pay progression to ECTs at the end of the first year but it is possible for a 'no progression' determination to be made without recourse to the formal capability procedure.